mswieboda/crayster/README.md

-Creates a new Cray (Crystal RayLib) project, copying the needed RayLib MacOS dylib to the directory as well.
+Creates a new Cray (Crystal RayLib) project, with all dependencies, and initial source code:

+- Creates crystal app via `crystal init app`
+- Copies the Cray RayLib external library to the new app directory (`/lib_ext`)
+- Creates the projects Makefile to build with the RayLib external library
+- Adds the `cray` dependency to the project's `shard.yml`
+- Creates initial Cray source code with a `Game` class that creates a window and runs game logic (update/draw)

 ## Usage